Aman-290/aman-290.github.io/_tabs/about.md

 # About Me

-Hi, I'm **Aman J Sonal**, currently pursuing my **Master of Computer Applications (MCA)** at **Manipal Institute of Technology**.
+Hi, I'm **Aman J Sonal**, currently pursuing my **Master of Computer Applications** at **Manipal Institute of Technology**.
 I enjoy building mobile and full-stack solutions that combine clean design, real-time data, and smart features.

 While I mostly work with **Flutter**, **Firebase**, and **cloud platforms** like AWS and GCP, I often find myself captivated by things far beyond the usual app world — like **satellite communication**, **LEO constellations**, and **maritime data systems**.
 These fields are still underexplored when it comes to deep tech integration, and I believe there's a lot of room for innovation.